 The ITMOC induction week includes a special study skills module which continues through the first term.
 This is designed to familiarise you with the various academic skills you will need on ITMOC.
 You will be helped not only with presentation and group work skills, but also with essay writing, referencing and literature searches.
 This module is particularly valuable for international students or those returning to study after a few years in industry.
 This is part of the Academic and Professional Practice module.

-All students are allocated to a learning groups during the programme.
+All students are allocated to learning groups during the programme.
 The learning groups provide co-operative learning opportunities and peer-to-peer support.
 Groups work collaboratively in a number of modules.

 Supportive and student-centred approach